 Child Care Check is a tool to provide basic information to help you find a licensed child care provider and determine if a provider is licensed.

-If you suspect a facility does not have a license to care for children, you should also use the contact number 1-866-END-HARM to report your concerns.
-A license ensures a facility is meeting state minimum health and safety standards.
+If you suspect a child care provider does not have a license to care for children, contact 1-866-363-4276 to report your concerns.